-It is assumed that you already created server instances and virtual websites, as described in Enabling application isolation.
+It is assumed that you already created server instances and virtual websites, as described in "Enabling application isolation" on page 120.

 Configure multiple server instances for application isolation when using Apache

 Assume that you have two instances: cfusion and server1.